Tiramisu-Compiler/tiramisu-compiler.github.io/index.md

 ## Why Tiramisu?
 * Tiramisu is the only open source DNN compiler to optimize sparse DNNs.
 * Tiramisu support optimizing RNNs.
-* Tiramisu is designed to target different hardware architectures (thanks to its multi-layer IR).
-* Tiramisu generates efficient code (thanks to its scheduling language).
+* Tiramisu can target NUMA architecture (Cerebras DNN accelerator, distributed systems, ...).
 * Tiramisu is a polyhedral compiler, therefore:
     * It can perform complex loop transformations.
     * It can express programs with cycles in their data-flow graph (e.g., RNNs).